Azzi Fudd

-Azzi Jazlyn Fudd (/'eɪzi/ AY-zee; born November 11, 2002) is an American college basketball player for the UConn Huskies of the Big East Conference.
-She attended St. John's College High School in Washington, D.C., where she was ranked as the number one recruit in her class by ESPN and won national player of the year honors.
-Fudd was on the UConn team that reached the 2022 national championship game as a freshman, and won the 2025 national championship game as a senior.
+Azzi Jazlyn Fudd (/'eɪziː/ AY-zee; born November 11, 2002) is an American professional basketball player for the Dallas Wings of the Women's National Basketball Association (WNBA).
+She played college basketball for the UConn Huskies.

+Nicknamed "the People's Princess", Fudd attended St. John's College High School in Washington, D.C., where she was the first sophomore to win Gatorade National Player of the Year.
+Ranked the number one recruit in her class by ESPN, she committed to UConn, whom she helped reach the national title game as a freshman in 2022.
+Fudd missed most of her sophomore and junior seasons with knee injuries.
+As a redshirt junior in 2025, she won the national championship and was named Final Four Most Outstanding Player.
+She earned first-team All-American honors in her senior season.

+Fudd was selected as the first overall pick of the 2026 WNBA draft by the Dallas Wings.
+She has won three gold medals with the United States at the youth international level, including at the 2021 FIBA Under-19 World Cup and the 2018 FIBA Under-17 World Cup.

 High school career

 In 2019, Fudd was named the Gatorade National Girls Basketball Player of the Year after putting up averages of 26.3 points, 6.2 rebounds and 2.5 assists per game, becoming the first sophomore ever to win the award.
 She led her team to a 35–1 record and captured the District of Columbia State Athletic Association (DCSAA) tournament title.

 Prior to her sophomore year, Fudd became one of the first girls ever to attend the SC30 Select Camp, an elite offseason training camp run by two-time NBA MVP Stephen Curry, and won the camp's three-point shooting competition.
 Shortly after that season, while playing in the final of the U.S. under-18 3x3 championships, held to determine the country's representatives to that year's FIBA U18 3x3 World Cup, she tore the ACL and MCL in her right knee.
 Because of the nature of her injury, her knee reconstruction required two separate surgeries.

 While still undergoing rehabilitation, Fudd attended Curry's camp again.
 Her doctor allowed her to compete in the camp's three-point contest again, but only if she could walk between the spots.
 Nonetheless, Fudd again won the contest.

 Fudd returned to the St. John's team in January 2020, averaging 19.2 points, 3.5 rebounds and 2.0 assists for St. John's while still recovering from her injury before her season was prematurely halted by COVID-19.
 St. John's did not play an official schedule in 2020–21 for the same reason; the team played some unofficial exhibitions as the D.C.
 Cadets, with Fudd, who was the student body vice-president at the time, personally lobbying the school's principal for this arrangement.

 Fudd averaged 25.2 points, 7.1 rebounds, 3.5 assists and 3.2 steals during an abbreviated senior season.